Towards observation of three-nucleon short-range correlations in high Q^2 A(e, e')X reactions

-Equations (\ref{R3_R2sq}) and (\ref{R3_R2sq_simp}) present a remarkable prediction, that the ratios of inclusive nuclear cross sections ($R_2$ and $R_3$) measured at different domains of $\alpha_{3N}$ will be related by simple quadratic relation if the scattering in the $\alpha_{3N}> \alpha^0_{3N}$ region probes type 3N-I SRCs.
+Equations (\ref{R3_R2sq}) and (\ref{R3_R2sq_simp}) present a remarkable prediction: the ratios of inclusive nuclear cross sections ($R_2$ and $R_3$) measured in different domains of $\alpha_{3N}$, will be related by simple quadratic relation if the scattering in the $\alpha_{3N}> \alpha^0_{3N}$ region probes type 3N-I SRCs.